Overview

 Qualifications, Accreditations and Validations

-- Nutrition and Health Coach Diploma – CNELM is currently pursuing approval for the NHCD with the UK and International Health Coaching Association (UKIHCA)
+- Nutrition and Health Coach Diploma – CNELM is currently in final approval stage with the UK and International Health Coaching Association (UKIHCA)

 Support